Who we are

 You may have heard grown ups talking about a virus called Covid and we want to make sure everyone is safe when they come to cricket events and activities.
 If you come to a cricket event or activity, we may need to ask questions about you to make sure you are well.
 If we find out someone else at the event or activity you have been to has Covid, we may have to tell the NHS who you are so they can let you (or Your Grown Up) know if there is a problem.

 Cookies and other technical stuff

 We know kids are really good with gadgets so you probably know we don’t mean the type of cookies that you eat.
-But, just in case, cookies are tiny little things that get stored on gadgets (like your computer, smartphone or iPad) and tell us what you like on our website.
+But, just in case, cookies are tiny little things that get stored on gadgets (like your computer, smartphone or iPad) and tell us what you like on our website or in our apps.
 These help us to make sure we tell you about things that you and other kids of your age group are interested in.
 You can stop us putting cookies on your gadgets if you want to (you may need to get a grown-up to show you how).
 Cookies have strange names and each one has its own job to do.
-Find out what our cookies are called, ask Your Grown-up to click this link and show you: show me the cookie names.
+If you want to see what our cookies are called, ask Your Grown-up to click this link and show you: show me the cookie names.

 Each gadget you use to get on the Internet has its own special code called an ‘IP address’.
-We will get to know the IP address for each gadget you use to look at our website and it helps us to learn how you use our website on your gadgets.
+We will get to know the IP address for each gadget you use to look at our website or use our apps and it helps us to learn about what you like to look at when using your gadgets

 What we will do with your information

 We will use personal information about you to: